 A collaborative, equitable approach to research that includes the community members, organizational members and researchers.

 The study of health in populations to understand the causes and patterns of health and illness.

 The direct comparison of existing health care interventions to determine which work best for which patients and which pose the greatest benefits and harms.

 The study of differences between population groups specific to the health and healthcare of individuals.

 The study of issues related to efficiency, effectiveness and behavior in the production and consumption of health.

-Studying the degree to which individuals have the capacity to obtain, process and understand basic health information needed to make appropriate health decisions, and how that impacts their health.
+Studying the degree to which individuals have the capacity to obtain, process and understand the basic health information needed to make appropriate health decisions, and how that impacts their health.

 The science of protecting and improving the health of families and communities through promotion of healthy lifestyles, research for disease and injury prevention and detection and control of infectious diseases.

 Office of Disease Prevention and Health Promotion.
 2016.
 Retrieved from http://health.gov/communication/ ».